Harry, He's Here to Help

-Harry, He's Here to Help (Harry, un ami qui vous veut du bien - "Harry, a friend who wishes you well", US title: With a Friend Like Harry...) is a French film released in 2000.
-It was directed by Dominik Moll.
+Harry, He's Here to Help (Harry, un ami qui vous veut du bien - "Harry, a friend who wishes you well", US title: With a Friend Like Harry...) is a 2000 French film directed by Dominik Moll.

 Plot

 Middle-class couple Michel (Laurent Lucas) and Claire (Mathilde Seigner) are taking their three daughters, Jeanne, Sarah, and Iris, on a trip to see Michel's parents.
 The car has no air conditioning and the children are feeling sick, so the family decides to make a rest stop and turn back.
 At the rest stop, Michel runs into Harry (Sergi López), a high school acquaintance of Michel's who he hasn't seen for years.
 Harry is doing very well for himself, and is traveling with his girlfriend Plum (Sophie Guillemin) to show her Switzerland.
 Harry asks if he and Plum can come back to Michel's house for a drink, and Michel accepts.

 Michel's summer home is a run-down house that the family plans to fix up.
 Michel finds that his father has renovated the bathroom without his consent.
 At dinner, Harry reminds Michel of a poem he had published in a school newspaper, as well as a science fiction story, The Flying Monkeys; he then offers to help the family out however he can, claiming money is no object.
 The next day, after Michel tries to fill in a deep well in the front yard, the family car dies in the middle of the road, but Harry purchases a new one for them, despite Michel and Claire's protests.
 Amidst all this, Michel hears from his parents, who insist on coming to his house instead; Michel's father is not supposed to drive, so Michel insists on picking them up.
 When he brings them to the house, Harry and Plum are there, and Harry sees the pressure they put on Michel.